realestmunti/2016E-website-src/README.md

 # 2016E Website SRC
 Makes the client playable with this SRC.
+Mostly self made or stolen.
+# Requirements
+A webserver, and PHP.
+# Changing the client to work
+No. Either self teach yourself, or use patching guides.
 # Changing the Private Key
 You mostly need a private key.
 This can be changed in "game/qtkeylol5151515.pem".
 # Changing the Security